 Fact: It’s true that learning to spell in English is more difficult than in other languages where the correspondences between letters and sounds are more predictable and less complex.
 But, in fact, the regularities in English spelling outnumber the irregularities.
-When a student learns these regularities, he can improve his spelling skills and minimize his dependence on rote memorization.
+When a student learns these regularities, they can improve their spelling skills and minimize dependence on rote memorization.

-Fiction: Many people regard spelling as an isolated, outdated skill that students no longer need in a technologically advanced society with computers and spell checkers.
+Fiction: Many people regard spelling as an isolated, outdated skill that students no longer need in a technologically advanced society with computers and spell check.

 Fact: First, spelling is not an isolated skill; it’s closely tied to other language skills.
 The relationship between spelling and reading is extremely strong, indicating that skilled spellers are most often skilled readers.
-Second, spell checkers catch only 63% of spelling errors, so for a student to write words accurately, he must know the correct spellings.
-When a student can write words correctly and automatically, this helps him to compose text more efficiently because it frees up his attention to focus on ideas rather than on how to spell words.
+Second, spell check catches only 63 percent of spelling errors, so for students to write words accurately, they must know the correct spellings.
+When a student can write words correctly and automatically, this helps them to compose text more efficiently because it frees up their attention to focus on ideas rather than on how to spell words.

 Learning foundational spelling skills

-When a student begins to write a word, he first tries to locate its spelling in his memory.
-If this fails, he then applies his knowledge of sound-letter correspondences, spelling patterns, or spellings of other similar-sounding words, to devise a plausible spelling.
+When students begins to write a word, they first try to locate its spelling in their memory.
+If this fails, they then apply their knowledge of sound-letter correspondences, spelling patterns, or spellings of other similar-sounding words, to devise a plausible spelling.
 In English, memorization plays a key role, because of the number of irregularities in English spelling.
-When the same letters and letter patterns are used to represent sounds consistently in different words – for example, “b” represents the sound /b/ in “bird,” “ball,” “baby,” and many more words-this creates regularities.
-But when different letters or combinations of letters can represent the same sound – for example, the beginning sound in “farm” and “phone,” or the vowel sound in “now” and “plough” – these irregularities can present reading and spelling challenges, especially for students with LD.
+When the same letters and letter patterns are used to represent sounds consistently in different words — for example, “b” represents the sound /b/ in “bird,” “ball,” “baby,” and many more words — this creates regularities.
+But when different letters or combinations of letters can represent the same sound — for example, the beginning sound in “farm” and “phone,” or the vowel sound in “now” and “plough” — these irregularities can present reading and spelling challenges, especially for students with LD.

 How are correct spellings stored in memory, and what skills does a student need to commit spellings to memory?
-A student remembers the spelling of a word when its letters become connected in his memory to its “phonemes.”
+Students remember the spelling of a word when its letters become connected in their memory to its “phonemes.”
 Phonemes are the smallest distinct sounds that we hear when a word is spoken.
 For example, s-t-o-p has four phonemes, and ch-e-ck has three phonemes.
 Each of these phonemes is represented in the written word by a single letter or by a two-letter “digraph,” such as “ch” or “ck.”
-A student who learns the most common letter-phoneme connections – and some common letter combinations such as prefixes and suffixes (for example, un-, dis-, -ful, -able) – has acquired the foundation for learning to spell.
+A student who learns the most common letter-phoneme connections — and some common letter combinations, such as prefixes and suffixes (for example, un-, dis-, -ful, -able) — has acquired the foundation for learning to spell.

 At the phonemic level, memorizing correct spellings requires that:

-- When a student hears a word, he can figure out how to segment it into the phonemes that comprise its pronunciation.
+- When kids hear a word, they can figure out how to segment it into the phonemes that comprise its pronunciation.

-- When a student writes a word, he knows which letters might represent its phonemes.
+- When kids write a word, they know which letters might represent its phonemes.

-- When he looks at a written word while saying the word, he can figure out how the letters represent each phoneme in its pronunciation and whether some letters are silent.
+- When kids look at a written word while saying the word, they can figure out how the letters represent each phoneme in its pronunciation and whether some letters are silent.

-When a student performs these steps at the phonemic level to learn the spellings of smaller words, he is building a foundation for learning the spellings of longer and more complex words.
+When students perform these steps at the phonemic level to learn the spellings of smaller words, they are building a foundation for learning the spellings of longer and more complex words.

 Segmenting words into phonemes

-The first step in this process, segmenting words into phonemes, is not so easy because when a student hears a word spoken out loud, he doesn’t perceive any breaks between phonemes – the points where one sound in a word ends and the next begins.
+The first step in this process, segmenting words into phonemes, is not so easy because when students hear a word spoken out loud, they doesn’t perceive any breaks between phonemes — the points where one sound in a word ends and the next begins.

-Parents can help a student distinguish each phoneme in a word by helping him notice the activity in his mouth as he pronounces a word.
-For example, when a student says “spot,” first the air hisses over his tongue to say “s,” then his lips close to say “p,” then his mouth opens to say “o,” then the tip of his tongue taps the roof of his mouth to say “t.”
-Instructional programs such as Lindamood-Bell’s LiPS© program provide extra help with this by teaching a student to monitor his own mouth movements by watching in a mirror as he pronounces a word.
+Parents can help kids distinguish each phoneme in a word by helping them notice the activity in their mouth as they pronounce a word.
+For example, when kids says “spot,” first the air hisses over their tongue to say “s,” then their lips close to say “p,” then their mouth opens to say “o,” then the tip of their tongue taps the roof of their mouth to say “t.”
+Instructional programs such as Lindamood-Bell’s LiPS© program provide extra help with this by teaching students to monitor their own mouth movements by watching in a mirror as they pronounce a word.

 Knowing which letters might symbolize the phonemes

-A young child at risk for LD may be slow in mastering the alphabet, including the shapes, names, and sounds of letters, so he will need to be provided more opportunities to practice.
-You can tell whether your child needs more practice if, by about age six or the end of kindergarten, he cannot name capital and small letters easily and cannot write these letters from memory.
+A young child at risk for LD may be slow in mastering the alphabet, including the shapes, names, and sounds of letters, so they will need to be provided more opportunities to practice.
+You can tell whether your child needs more practice if, by about age six or the end of kindergarten, your child cannot name capital and small letters easily and cannot write these letters from memory.

 Linking letters with phonemes in specific words

 A student with LD may have trouble figuring out how letters are linked to phonemes, in the pronunciation of a specific word.
 This is because students with LD have more than average difficulty distinguishing each phoneme in a word when they hear it spoken.
-When a student is experiencing this difficulty, it can be helpful for him to say the word out loud while looking at its spelling.
-Assuming he has some understanding of letter-phoneme correspondence, the letters can tell him what sounds to listen for in speech and to feel in his mouth when he says the word.
+When students experience this difficulty, it can be helpful for them to say the word out loud while looking at its spelling.
+Assuming they have some understanding of letter-phoneme correspondence, the letters can tell kids what sounds to listen for in speech and to feel in their mouth when they say the word.
 For example, the two separate phonemes in consonant clusters such as the “s-k” and “n-k” in “skunk” are hard to hear.
 However, looking at the spelling draws the student’s attention to their presence.

 Instructional programs such as Benchmark School Press’s Word Detectives© program provide extra help with this skill by teaching beginning spellers to fully analyze letter-phoneme correspondence as they learn to read and spell words.
 The steps that students follow to perform this analysis are illustrated in Figure 1 below.

 Figure 1.
-These are scripted steps a student uses to fully analyze the spelling of a word, by talking to himself out loud about the word as he looks at it and pronounces it.
+These are scripted steps a student uses to fully analyze the spelling of a word, by talking to themself out loud about the word as they look at it and pronounce it.
 Using the example of the word “speech,” one student’s possible answers appear underlined.

 Storing words in memory for reading and spelling